nehashukla13/TrackNBook/README.md

 # Train Ticket Reservation System
+The Train Ticket Reservation System is a web-based application designed to facilitate the booking and management of train tickets.
+This system allows users to view train schedules, check seat availability, search for trains, inquire about fares, and book tickets online.
+It also provides a secure login system for both users and administrators.

 ### About:
 This project is about the Train-Ticket-Reservation-System which is used to view Train Schedule, search trains, Seat availability, Train timings.
 We can also enquire about fare of different trains.
 We can get information about train between two stations.
 We can book seats online.
 This provides a safe and secure seat reservation system.

 ### Online Train Information and Reservation
 <span style="color:blue">**This Website is built for following purpose:-**</span>
 - View Trains Schedule